Shrimad Rajchandra: Later years

+Shrimad giving discourse on Lord Mahavira's teachings to the leaders of all Jain sects at Idar.

 In 1887 (Maha Sud 12, VS 1944), Rajchandra married Jhabakben, daughter of Popatlal, the elder brother of Revashankar Jagjivandas Mehta, a Zaveri merchant family.
 He then engaged in the pearl and diamond business.
 They had two sons and two daughters.
 His in-laws wanted him to move to Bombay and establish business there, but he was interested in his spiritual pursuits.

 In 1890 (VS 1947), he experienced self-realization (shuddh samyak darshan) in Bombay.
 In His letter (Patrank 133) describing His state at the time, Shrimad wrote “Day and night, reflection upon the supreme reality alone prevails, that alone is the food, that alone is the sleep, that alone is the bed, that alone is the dream, that alone is the fear, that alone is the pleasure, that alone is the possession, that alone is the walking, that alone is the sitting.
 What more do I say?
 Bones, flesh and their marrow are only coloured in the colour of that alone."
 He continued his householder life for more six years and was successful in his business.

 A portrait depicting Shrimad Rajchandra and Mahatma Gandhi being unveiled at The Consulate General of India in Guangzhou, China.

 He is known as a spiritual guide of Mahatma Gandhi.
 They were introduced in Mumbai in 1891 and had various conversations through letters while Gandhi was in South Africa.
 Gandhi noted his impression of Shrimad Rajchandra in his autobiography, The Story of My Experiments with Truth, calling him his "guide and helper" and his "refuge in moments of spiritual crisis".
 He advised Gandhi to be patient and to study Hinduism deeply.
 His teaching directly influenced Gandhi's non-violence philosophy.

 Shrimad Rajchandra Vihar located on the Idar hill where Shrimad Rajchandra gave discourses.

 He stayed in Gujarat with his disciples and avoided moving to Bombay.
 He retired from householder life and business when he was thirty.
 He spent three months in Idar where he instructed seven monks in religious discourses sitting on a stone, pudhvi śila.
 A memorial temple and a prayer hall was later built there.

 During his final years, he suffered from colitis.
 No specific cause of death was identified except extreme weakness.
 In 1900, he lost a large amount of weight.
 He was under medical supervision, and doctors advised him to move to coastal region of Gujarat for the benefit of his health.
 He contracted the illness during his stay in Dharampur, Gujarat, from which he never recovered.
 In 1901, he, his mother and wife stayed at Aga Khan's bungalow in Ahmedabad before moving to Wadhwan Camp.
 He died on 9 April 1901 (Chaitra Vad 5, VS 1957) in Rajkot (now in Gujarat) surrounded by his family, friends and disciples.
 A small photograph taken after his death is displayed in a library in Khambhat established by him.
 The room where he died is now a prayer hall dedicated to his memory.